pippim/pippim.github.io/index.md

 ## Detailed Markdown Conversion

-When reading the details below keep in mind when "Pippim" is stated it's just shorthand for saying "`stack-to-blog.py` python program".
+A lot of work has gone into converting Stack Exchange posts to GitHub Pages Jekyll posts.

-1. Pippim adds navigation bar buttons (Top, ToS, ToC and Skip) by putting HTML code into the markdown files.
+1. Navigation bar buttons (Top, ToS, ToC and Skip) are added by putting HTML code into the markdown files.
 Then HTML code controls jumping to id tags when a button is clicked.
 Here's an easy-to-read example of the HTML code:

     ``` html
     # Introduction